alanwatsonforster/glass/src/glass/aircraftdata/F4U:AU.md

 Gun effectiveness of those armed with .50 cal M2s reduced for lower rate of fire of the M2 in [e615570](https://github.com/alanwatsonforster/glass/commit/e61557086cfc61119e920453d1bded66bac57bd3).

 The -4B, -5, and AU-1 have four 20 mm M3 with 231 rounds per gun (SACs).
+I have increased the hit rolls of these from 6/3/2 to 6/4/3, to match similar-armed fighters.
+See [#157](https://github.com/alanwatsonforster/glass/issues/157).

 ADCs based on the above were created in [18c8bcb](https://github.com/alanwatsonforster/glass/commit/18c8bcbcba1c6b2a2de8be5b6dea1b2ea28ff5d6).